Persistent tunica vasculosa lentis

 Persistent tunica vasculosa lentis is a congenital ocular anomaly.
-It is a form of persistent hyperplastic primary vitreous (PHPV).
+It is a form of persistent fetal vasculature (PFV).

 It is a developmental disorder of the vitreous.
 It is usually unilateral and first noticed in the neonatal period.
 It may be associated with microphthalmos, cataracts, and increased intraocular pressure.
 Elongated ciliary processes are visible through the dilated pupil.
 A USG B-scan confirms diagnosis in the presence of a cataract.